 play with.
 We played with them for a while.
 Fun.
 Thanks Rose.

-Pavilion".
-After an introduction we hiked out across a wobbly
+hiked out across a wobbly cable supported bridge

-the back of the hill and across the bridge.
-Most went to the
+the back of the hill and across the bridge. (not sure I have the

 Oct 26 - Today we mostly gawked at the wonderful

 Yangtze river sights.
 (Extras)